 Operating income-Eliminations/Other is composed primarily of intersegment sales and profit eliminations and unallocated general and administrative expenses.
-The intersegment profit elimination impact in the second quarter and first six months of 2024 compared to the prior-year periods of 2023 was an unfavorable \$2.9 million and \$1.4 million, respectively.
+The intersegment profit elimination impact in the second third quarter and first six nine months of 2024 compared to the prior-year periods of 2023 was an unfavorable \$2.9 million \$0.7 million and \$1.4 million \$2.2 million, respectively.
 The intersegment elimination of operating income effectively defers the operating income on sales from Water Systems to Distribution in the consolidated financial results until such time as the transferred product is sold from the Distribution segment to its end third party customer.
-General and administrative expenses increased \$1.7 million and \$1.2 million, respectively, compared to the prior-year periods, primarily due to higher compensation and professional fees.
+General and administrative expenses increased \$1.7 million \$3.8 million and \$1.2 million \$4.8 million, respectively, compared to the prior-year periods, periods.
+The increase was primarily due to higher employee compensation and professional fees, costs, including incremental expenses associated with the Company's CEO transition.